pulkit2204/JavaScript-Notes/README.md

 # JavaScript-Notes
-Here in this repo i will be including every important of javascript.
+Here in this repo i will be including every important topic of javascript.